 kerala sambar recipe with step by step photos – i have had sambar in many places, but i like this kerala sambar which my mom makes. she also makes the other varieties of sambar, but this one and the malvani kala vatana sambar tops my list.

-I love the food from Kerala from the appams to the avial, from the puttus to the kadala.
-I have been lucky enough to have a feast of the kerala cuisine many times in my life, especially on Onam and Vishu.
-Thanks to my mother who is a great cook, my father who is born and brought up in Kerala and a Keralite neighbour.
+i love the food from kerala from the appams to the avial, from the puttus to the kadala curry. i have been lucky enough to have a feast of the kerala cuisine many times in my life, especially on onam and vishu. thanks to my mother who is a great cook, my father who is born and brought up in kerala.

-This sambar recipe, makes use of mixed vegetables.
-You could use any vegetables you have or you like.
-I have used shallots, aubergines and okra.
-Since, I was also making beans upkari with potatoes, I did not add beans nor potatoes to the sambar.
-If you are interested to know more about the vegetables and ingredients used for making sambar, then this post is very helpful.
+this kerala sambar recipe, makes use of mixed vegetables. you could use any vegetables you have or you like. i have used shallots, aubergines and okra. since, i was also making beans upkari with potatoes, i did not add beans nor potatoes to the sambar.

-This recipe also calls for roasting the sambar masala and then grinding it.
-Trust me…. just making the fresh sambar masala is better than using readymade sambar powder.
-I also use readymade sambar powder, when I have to make a quick sambar dish.
-But in my experience, the sambar made with fresh, roasted ground spices taste very different than the one made with readymade sambar powder.
-If you have to use readymade sambar powder, than make your own sambar powder.
-It is much better than using the store bought ones.
+this kerala sambar recipe also calls for roasting the sambar masala and then grinding it. trust me, just making the fresh sambar masala is better than using readymade sambar powder. i also use readymade sambar powder, when i have to make a quick sambar dish. but in my experience, the sambar made with fresh, roasted ground spices taste very different than the one made with readymade sambar powder. if you have to use readymade sambar powder, than make your own sambar powder. it is much better than using the store bought ones.